UD-CRPL/DAML/README.md

 ## Environment Set Up

-Before running the DAML, a python environment with the required packages needs to be set up.
+Before running the DAML workflow, a python environment with the required packages needs to be set up.

 ## Usage